BayAreaMetro/Spatial-Analysis-Mapping-Projects/Project-Documentation/Plan-Bay-Area-2050-Growth-Framework/README.md

 ### Priority Development Areas

 Priority Development Areas were created by merging new and modified PDAs submitted by jurisdictions along with existing PDAs from Plan Bay Area 2050.
+The script referenced below provides more granular detail about the steps taken to develop the merged layer.
 - [PDA Merge Script](Scripts/PDA_Merge_Script.py)

+Priority Development Area eligibility was determined following the [PDA Eligible Area Criteria](#pda-eligible-area-criteria).
+Additionally, PDAs met eligibility criteria if their area intersected the PDA Eligible Area by 50% or more.
+The script referenced below provides more granular detail about the analysis process.
 - [PDA Eligibility Analysis Script](Scripts/PDA_Eligibility_Analysis.py)

 ### Priority Production Areas